 Use a breastmilk collector

-While pumping is a great way to increase your breastmilk supply, it’s time-consuming and (let’s face it) not so fun.
-A simpler way to extract a few extra ounces is to use a breastmilk collector.
+While pumping is a great way to increase your breastmilk supply, it’s time-consuming.
+A simpler way to extract a few extra ounces is to use a breastmilk collector or silicone breast pump.

 Make the mind-body connection